qsohh/Quommoty/README.md

 It provides a common pricing interface and specialized pricers for crude oil and electricity futures.

-This project is intended primarily for personal learning and practice purposes.
+This project is an iterative prototype project, and is intended primarily for personal learning and practice purposes.

 ## Features